 Pop quiz: which fictional office team most resembles your own?

-Maybe you see yourself in a Parks and Rec situation—a group of strong personalities that often clash but always come together in the end thanks to your resident Leslie Knope.
+Maybe you have a Parks and Rec dynamic where strong personalities regularly butt heads but always come together in the end thanks to your resident Leslie Knope.

-Maybe your office has a Mad Men vibe with your coworkers spitballing bold ideas after some fierce back-and-forth.
+Or maybe your team has more of a Mad Men vibe, with coworkers spitballing bold ideas after some fierce back-and-forth.

-Or if you’re in a really special office… you might identify with the bickering, cutthroat kingdoms in Game of Thrones.
+You might even identify with the bickering, cutthroat kingdoms in Game of Thrones.

 Let’s change that.